charl-potgieter/NotesAndCodeSnippets/ArchLinux/ArchLinuxInstallAndSetup.md

       - Ensure guest utils are installed
       - Ensure the vboxservice.service daemon is enabled as above
       - On the Virtualbox gui add a shared folder (Machine Folder, Make Permanent - do not auto-mount or provide a mount point)
+       - Do not mount directly to user home drive, as this will then result in other files under home not being visible, rather mount to a subdirectory of home
        - Mount at boot can then be handled by fstab entry as per Arch Wiki instructions
        `sharedFolderName  /path/to/mntPtOnGuestMachine  vboxsf  uid=user,gid=group,rw,dmode=700,fmode=600,noauto,x-systemd.automount`